 - Evaluating the knowledge, skill, and ability of the Company's third-party reservoir engineering specialists and their relationship to the Company, inquiries of those reservoir engineers regarding the process followed and judgments made to estimate the proved reserve volumes, and reading the reserve report prepared by the reservoir engineering specialists. - Evaluating significant assumptions used by management and its specialists in developing the estimates of proved oil and natural gas reserves, including pricing differentials, future operations costs, future production rates and capital expenditures.
 The procedures performed included tests of the data inputs used by specialists for completeness and accuracy and an evaluation of the specialist's findings.
-The procedures performed included: - Testing the data inputs used by specialist for completeness and accuracy; - o Testing the specialist's findings for mathematical accuracy; and, - Performing analytical procedures on pricing, reserve quantities and cost estimates developed by management and its specialists.
-Those procedures entailed comparisons of: - prices to historical benchmark prices, adjusted for pricing differentials, - production forecasts to recent historical actual production, - projections of lease operating costs to costs incurred by property during fiscal year ended June 30, 2022, and - projected production taxes to recent historical taxes incurred and to statutory tax rates. - Evaluating the accuracy of revenue and working interest percentages used in the reserve reports by comparing a sample of such interests to the land records. - Performing retrospective review of historical estimates of proved oil and natural gas reserves to identify potential management bias in estimates.
+The procedures performed included: - O Testing the operating effectiveness of controls over the Company's estimation of oil and natural gas reserve quantities; - O Testing the data inputs used by specialist for completeness and accuracy; - O Testing the specialist's findings for mathematical accuracy; and, - Performing analytical procedures on pricing, reserve quantities and cost estimates developed by management and its specialists.
+Those procedures entailed comparisons of: - prices to historical benchmark prices, adjusted for pricing differentials, - production forecasts to recent historical actual production, - projections of lease operating costs to costs incurred by property during fiscal year ended June 30, 2023, and - projected production taxes to recent historical taxes incurred and to statutory tax rates. - Evaluating the accuracy of revenue and working interest percentages used in the reserve reports by comparing a sample of such interests to the land records. - Performing retrospective review of historical estimates of proved oil and natural gas reserves to identify potential management bias in estimates. - Testing the accuracy of the Company's depletion and impairment calculations that included these proved reserves.